duncan/dev/public/code/puzzles/aaaabbbcca.md

 end
 ```

-I started using this approach in the last code interview I did recently, and it out really worked nicely.
+I started using this all-in-one test-first approach in the last code interview I did recently, and it out really worked nicely.
 It certainly helped keep my thinking a little bit more structured during the process.

 [aht]: https://twitter.com/allenholub/status/1357115515672555520
 [agt]: https://twitter.com/Al_Grigor/status/1357028887209902088